-- the loss of a family member or pet can have a dramatic impact on behaviour.
+- the loss of a family member or pet can dramatically impact behaviour

-- punishment of behavioural problems, which often worsens the situation; positive reinforcement of good behaviour is a much more powerful tool.
+- punishment of behaviour problems, which often worsens the situation.
+Positive reinforcement of good behaviour is a much more powerful tool

 At Sydney Animal Hospitals we believe it is very important that professional advice is obtained as soon as the problem appears to effectively resolve it.
 Positive reinforcement is the preferred method for changing behaviour.
 However, this also needs to be used carefully as it can encourage undesirable behaviour if used incorrectly.